How Jaime King’s Bullied Childhood Influenced Her Gender-Neutral Parenting

 King’s mom’s acceptance of outcasts, particularly members of the LGBTQ community, is also the reason she and her husband, Kyle Newman, parent their sons—2-year-old Leo and 4-year-old James—without gender markers.
 King recalls her mom’s acceptance of her fluid sexuality, her gay older sister, and several LGBTQ youth (some of which her family took in) as why she never pressured her sons to dress or act in a certain way.

 “I always remember feeling attracted to everyone.
 A stronger leaning toward men, but attracted to everyone,” King says.
 “My mom never judged me when I had relationships with girls.
-She was raising my sister who came out at 17 in Omaha, Nebraska when people were being killed for it.
+She was raising my sister, who came out at 17 in Omaha, when people were being killed for it.
 She was creating a safe space for all of us with little money and little time, but with a lot of love.
 So much of my inspiration is from her.”

-I don’t try to steer my kids to be something different according to what I want them to be.
+I always remember feeling attracted to everyone—a stronger leaning toward men, but attracted to everyone.

-King’s parenting style is also what led her to launch the first-ever gender-neutral clothing line for kids in 2016, with Gardner and the Gang.
+King’s parenting style is also what led her to launch the first-ever gender-neutral clothing line for kids in 2016 with children’s clothing brand, Gardner and the Gang.
 “My son loves pink.
 I look at him and he’s not one way or another,” King says.
 “He’s just like David Bowie.
 He wants to wear sparkles and pink and bright, vibrant colors, and yet he’s in love with beautiful girls.
 But specifically, just a lover of everyone.”

-However, despite the wide-acclaim for her clothing line, King wants to make clear that she isn’t pushing an agenda.
+However, despite widespread acclaim for her clothing line, King wants to make clear that she isn’t pushing an agenda.
 Instead, she encourages parents to omit gendered labels and allow children to explore their identity naturally.

-“It’s not about me putting out an agenda.
-‘You dress a boy in girl’s clothing because that’s what I think you should do or vice versa,’” King says.
+“It’s not about me putting out an agenda: ‘You dress a boy in girl’s clothing because that’s what I think you should do or vice versa,’” King says.
 “It’s more, ‘If you like it, you wear it.
 Great.’
 Why can’t kids just explore and be who they are?
 Why can’t they just wear rad clothes that are fun and cool and stylish that speak to their personality?
 Why do we have to have labels?”